Th3JD/RWTH-LeckerSchmecker/CONTRIBUTING.md

 We always use separate branches to develop features, and merge them into the main branch later.
 When you've finished your feature, you can create a pull request from your fork to our main branch.
 Please see the ''Pull requests'' section below for more details.

+To develop your features, you will need to install the Java 17 SDK and Gradle framework, as well as MariaDB.
 ## Issues

 If you find a bug, or have a suggestion, please open an issue [here](https://github.com/Th3JD/RWTH-LeckerSchmecker/issues).
 You can assign any of the maintainers of this repository.